IgniteUI/igniteui-docfx/en/components/grid.md

 ...
 ```

 `igxCell` applies the provided template to all cells in the column.
 The context object provided in the template consists of the cell value provided implicitly and the cell object itself.
+It can be used to define a template where the cells can grow according to their content, as in the below example.

 ```html
 ...